fbpx

 Understanding these differentiating factors can help you decide which technique is better suited to you.

-• Physiotherapy focuses primarily on pain-free movement, while chiropractic care focuses on pain relief and spine realignment.
+• Physiotherapy focuses primarily on trouble free movement, while chiropractic care focuses on pain relief and spine realignment.

 • Physiotherapy is focused on function and movement usually after an injury or surgery, while chiropractors focus on diagnosing, treating and preventing musculoskeletal issues.